celeguim/k3s-rpi-project/README.md

 ## K3s installation

+### create master

 As we don't want to have the default integrated traefik, but instead we want to have MetalLB as load balancer and NGINX as ingress controller, so we must disable it on the installation, like:

-- Just wait a bit and your cluster will be kicking up, at this point you just have the master

 ```
 USER=celeghin